manwhy/Discord-Nice-RPC/README.md

 # A easy Discord Rich Presence
- A nice Rich Presence for Discord that you can customize as you like. only available for Windows 10 onwards, I'm not sure if it will ever have support for Windows 7, at least not the version with Python.
+ A nice Rich Presence for Discord that you can customize as you like.

 #### Advantages: